Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-integration.md

 ### Our Solution: Ensemble of Specialized Agents
 To address this, we adopted an ensemble approach, where multiple specialized agents work together to tackle the patching task.
 Each agent is designed to focus on a specific type of vulnerability or employ a particular patching strategy.
 This modular approach allows us to develop and maintain each agent independently, making it easier to adapt and improve them over time.

-Ensembling is good for patching thanks to its partial verifiability.
-Even though we cannot fully verify the correctness of a patch, we can at least check whether it is plausible; that is, whether it compiles, passes tests, and successfully patches the vulnerability that it aims to fix.
+Ensembling can be effective in patching thanks to its partial verifiability.
+Even though we cannot fully verify a patch's correctness, we can check its plausibility; that is, whether it compiles, passes tests, and successfully patches the vulnerability that it aims to fix.
+This property helps generate patches with consistent quality and allows direct evaluation of their validity.
+This is particularly helpful in patching, where we cannot use techniques like majority voting to combine outputs from multiple agents, as they can produce syntactically different yet semantically equivalent patches.

 One of the biggest advantages of this strategy is **fault tolerance**.
 If one agent behaves unexpectedly, it doesn’t bring down the entire system.
 Since the competition does not allow any intervention after submission, this design helps to ensure that we can still generate patches even if one agent fails.